Gorman Hooper Dolan Insurances Ltd, Market Square, Birr, Co. Offaly

 Regulatory and Authorised Status

-Gorman Hooper Dolan Insurances Ltd is regulated by the Central Bank of Ireland, registered under the European Union (Insurance Distribution) Regulations 2018 and authorised as an Investment Business Firm under Section 10 of the Investment Intermediaries Act, 1995 (as amended).
+Gorman Hooper Dolan Insurances Ltd is regulated by the Central Bank of Ireland, registered under the European Union (Insurance Distribution) Regulations 2018.
 Our Central Bank Reference Number is C4527.
 The firm is also regulated by the National Consumer Agency as a Credit Intermediary and we can arrange premium finance for your personal or commercial insurance policies.
 As with all credit agreements, terms and conditions apply and we strongly advise that you read all documentation relating to such agreements before entering into same.
 The firm is subject to the Central Bank of Ireland’s Consumer Protection Code, Fitness and Probity Standards and the Minimum Competency Code.
 These codes are available for inspection on the Central Bank of Ireland’s Website www.centralbank.ie

 Gorman Hooper Dolan Insurances Ltd is part of the Hooper Dolan Group.